synfig/synfig-docs-dev/docs/common/structure.rst

 When Synfig needs to render a frame it starts by evaluating parameters of layers.
 If a parameter is ValueNode (calculated value), then it evaluates its parameters.
 This process works recursively, going all the way down to the leaf nodes, calculating their value, then calculating the value of their parent, and so on until reaching the root of the node tree.

-Since ValueNodes can be animated (meaning that they can change value at diffeerent points of time), so the entire tree needs to be evaluated on each frame.
+Since ValueNodes can be animated (meaning that they can change value at different points of time), so the entire tree needs to be evaluated on each frame.

 Once a layer has the values for it's parameters, it *renders* the intended shape or effect onto a raster.
 A raster is an array of pixels, each pixel with its color/opacity.
 It doesn't carry any information about the vector shapes that it's representing, only their pixel data.